Each comes with a puppy packet which includes -

 I am strict regarding the placement of Fairoaks puppies.
 They are available only to those that meet my qualifications !!
 Sounds ominous, doesn’t it ?
 Keep reading !

 I’m looking for owners that understand and appreciate the mentality of the traditional Aussie and are perceptive and willing to observe and direct and/or correct behaviors, as the puppy matures.
 Owners must be the kind that will automatically pick up the authority-leader role, whenever it might be necessary.
 Owners need to have enough common sense to realize that on occasion, they might need to correct the dog physically and are not so bothered by this that they are an emotional wreck.
-What matters is that this dog will be a part of your family or your partner and that it will be guided and taught respect.
-It will have a pack leader that the puppy will learn to look up to, so that it can live out its life, content, appreciated and useful.***
+What matters is that this dog will be a part of your family or your partner and that it must be guided and taught respect.
+It needs a pack leader that the puppy will learn to look up to, so that it can live out its life, content, appreciated and useful.

 A person does not need to feel that they can’t get an Aussie because they don’t have 24/7 to train and devote to the dog.
 These dogs were developed to be a helping hand, and a part of a family, NOT the center of the family and definitely not the pack leader.

 If you have read a lot of breeders’ requirements, what I’m looking for is probably not what you might expect.
 I do NOT demand that you have a fenced yard or be a ‘stay-at-home’ mom , or, ‘doggy parent’, nor that you agree to take the pup to ‘doggy-day-care’, never leave it alone, take it to the vet every 6 mths for ‘wellness checks’ or the ‘doggy-shrink’.
 Nor that you use all the new age training methods.
 I do not have a 10 page contract written by a lawyer, nor do I insist that I must co-own every pup I sell.